Monika-81/padel-pals/README.md

 - As a Site User I can see the date a post was created and updated so that I know how accurate it is

 **Epic: Forum Interactions**
-- As a logged in Site User I can create new post and comments in a topic so that I can discuss and socialize with the other members of the community
+- As a logged in Site User I can create new post and comments in a topic so that I can discuss and socialize with other members of the community
-- As a logged in Site User I can edit or delete my posts and comment so that I display the right content that intrests me
+- As a logged in Site User I can edit or delete my posts and comment so that I display the right content that interests me
-- As a logged in Site User I can like a posts so that others can see If a topic is popular and/or good information
+- As a logged in Site User I can like posts so that others can see if a topic is popular and/or relevant
 - As a Site User I get confirmation or error messages so that I know everything is working correctly

 **Epic: Find Player**